 The active ingredient of XYWAV is a form of gamma hydroxybutyrate (GHB).
 Abuse or misuse of illegal GHB alone or with other drugs that cause changes in alertness (or consciousness) has caused serious side effects.
 These effects include seizures, trouble breathing (respiratory depression), changes in alertness (drowsiness), coma, and death.
 Call your doctor right away if you or your child has any of these serious side effects.

 Because of these risks, you have to go through the XYWAV and XYREM REMS Program to have your or your child’s prescription for XYWAV filled.

-other sleep medicines or sedatives (medicines that cause sleepiness), drinks alcohol, or has a rare problem called succinic semialdehyde dehydrogenase deficiency.
+Do not take XYWAV if you take or your child takes other sleep medicines or sedatives (medicines that cause sleepiness), drinks alcohol, or has a rare problem called succinic semialdehyde dehydrogenase deficiency.

 Keep XYWAV in a safe place to prevent abuse and misuse.
 Selling or giving away XYWAV may harm others, and is against the law.
 Tell your doctor if you have ever abused or been dependent on alcohol, prescription medicines, or street drugs.